Mycobacterium leprae: Anabolism

 Mycobacterium lepraes anabolic pathways have been largely unaffected by its reductive evolution.
 The species retains its ability for the synthesis of genetic material, such as purines, pyrimidines, nucleotides, and nucleosides, as well as the synthesis of all amino acids, except for methionine and lysine.

+Genome

+The first genome sequence of a strain of Mycobacterium leprae was completed in 2001, revealing 1604 protein-coding genes and another 1,116 pseudogenes.
+The genome sequence of a strain originally isolated in Tamil Nadu, India, and designated TN, was completed in 2013.
+This genome sequence contains 3,268,203 base pairs (bp) and an average G+C content of 57.8%, which is significantly less than M. tuberculosis, which has 4,441,529 bp and 65.6% G+C.